 The quality of the wireless link can be measured by the instantaneous bit error rate (BER).
 It is well-known that spatial diversity can help transmit with a lower total energy per symbol, while satisfying the same BER requirement [15].
-However, an analysis involving BERs must assume a certain modulation class and involves complicated mathematical functions.
-For example, the BER with a modulation scheme such as binary phase shift keving is very different from that with a higher level modulation scheme like quadrature amplitude modulation with 64 levels.
-A more general way to capture the link quality is through the outage probability, p{out} , defined as the probability that the instantaneous signal-to-noise-ratio (SNR), SNR_i, falls below a certain threshold.
-If the coherence time is greater than the packet transmission time, the outage probability is time-invariant for a given packet transmission.
-Let us suppose that S{th} is the minimum required signal strength for correct decoding at the receiver for a target outage probability p{out} (assuming that the AWGN does not change with time).
-Then, the outage probability for the random signal strength S at the receiver can be calculated as follows:
+However, the analysis involving BER must assume a certain modulation class and involves complicated mathematical functions.
+A more general way to capture the link quality is through the outage probability, p{out} , defined as the probability that the instantaneous signal-to-noise-ratio (SNR), SNR_i , falls below a certain threshold.
+If the coherence time is greater than the packet transmission time, the outage probability is timeinvariant for a given packet transmission.
+Suppose that S{th} is the minimum required signal strength for correct decoding at the receiver for a target outage probability p{out} (assuming that the AWGN does not change with time).
+Then, the outage probability for the random signal strength S at the receiver can be calculated as,